jeffreykegler/hoonlint/misc/whitespace.md

 we use the terms "row" for position on the vertical axis, and "silo" for position on the horizontal axis.

+A row-silo grid is a 2-dimensional grid of **slots**, where the row is the position of the slot on the vertical axis, and the silo is the position of the slot on the horizontal axis.
 For orthogonality with columns and lines, row and silo numbers are 1-based.
 There will be several definitions